wazum/sluggi/README.md

 - [#103833](https://forge.typo3.org/issues/103833) – Renaming a slug back to a previous value can leave behind a self-referencing redirect. _sluggi_ prevents creation of self-referencing redirects automatically.
 - [#97962](https://forge.typo3.org/issues/97962) – TYPO3 core always replaces underscores with the fallback character during slug generation. _sluggi_ adds a `preserve_underscore` setting for RFC 3986 compliant URLs.
 - [#94003](https://forge.typo3.org/issues/94003) – When copying a page subtree, TYPO3 core changes the copied parent's slug immediately (e.g. appending `-1`) but fails to update child pages' slug prefixes accordingly. _sluggi_ recalculates all slugs in the copied tree with correct parent prefixes.
-- [#108948](https://forge.typo3.org/issues/108948) – In TYPO3 13.4.25, `TemporaryPermissionMutationService` corrupts `$BE_USER->groupData['tables_modify']` after redirect creation, preventing non-admin users from updating child page slugs. _sluggi_ saves and restores the permission around the nested DataHandler call.
-- In TYPO3 13.4.25, redirect records are stored at the site root page, but `TemporaryPermissionMutationService` only grants `tables_modify` for `sys_redirect` without adding the storage page to the editor's webmounts.
-Editors without root page access silently fail to create redirects. _sluggi_ temporarily extends webmounts to include the redirect storage page.
+- In TYPO3 13.4, `TemporaryPermissionMutationService` grants `tables_modify` for `sys_redirect` but does not grant page-level access.
+Editors without the site root page in their webmounts cannot create redirect records. _sluggi_ bypasses page-level access checks for redirect creation DataHandler operations.

-## TYPO3 Version Notes

-**TYPO3 13.4.25+** is required because it switches auto redirect creation to use DataHandler instead of direct database operations, which is necessary for _sluggi_'s DataHandler hooks (redirect control, correlation ID sharing) to work correctly.

 ## Support and Feature Requests